mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 We recommend tracking only five to seven events in your application instead of tracking too many things to start.
 Ideally, you track users going through your initial user experience and one key metric that matters for your application (e.g. a video streaming service might choose "Watched Video" as a key metric).

-Once you've initialized the library, you can track an event by calling <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/track:properties:">track:properties:</a> with the event name and properties.
+Once you've initialized the library, you can track an event by calling [`track:properties:`](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/track:properties:) with the event name and properties.

 ```objc Objective-C
 Mixpanel *mixpanel = [Mixpanel sharedInstance];